Introduction: Vitality-Centered Design

 - Love and serve others.

 We face great challenges as a species and as a planet.
 It is time to wake up more fully to the vitality within and around us and to live in ways that take care of and awaken life in others.
-This starts with the adults, or people in power, listening to that spark within themselves and those around them (including the landscape we live with), and responding to it.
+This begins with the adults, or people in power, listening to that spark within themselves and those around them (including the landscape we live with), and responding to it.
 In the world of education innovation, we often hear about what we should do to and for our young people.
 Change starts with adults actually doing what we hope for in our young people.
 If we want more creativity, curiosity, and vitality in our communities- let us have the strength to bring what we hope for in our youth.
 This requires great inner strength, opportunities to practice, and a community to support and challenge us.
-The first Education Design Lab will focus on applying the design principles to self.
+The first Lab will focus on applying the design principles to self.

 Dr. Bettina Love